 Ariel Schrag was born in Berkeley, California.
 She is the author of the novel Adam, and the graphic memoirs Awkward, Definition, Potential, Likewise, and Part of It.
 Potential was nominated for an Eisner Award and Likewise was nominated for a Lambda Literary Award.

-Schrag was a writer for HBO series Vinyl and How To Make It In America and for the Showtime series The L Word.
+Schrag was a writer for the USA series Dare Me, based on the Megan Abbott novel, the HBO series Vinyl and How To Make It In America, and for the Showtime series The L Word.

-Schrag graduated from Columbia University in 2003 with a degree in English Literature.
+Schrag graduated from Columbia University with a degree in English Literature.
 She teaches the course Graphic Novel Workshop in the writing department at The New School and has also taught classes at Brown University, New York University, Butler University, and Williams College.

-All content © 2018 Ariel Schrag
+All content © 2023 Ariel Schrag